East London

 Police related deaths Road (Highways Safety) related deaths

-Concerns summary Delays in a criminal investigation mean a suspect in a fatal road incident is unrestricted, posing a risk of further harm due to the absence of bail conditions or driving disqualification.
+Concerns summary (AI summary) Delays in a criminal investigation mean a suspect in a fatal road incident is unrestricted, posing a risk of further harm due to the absence of bail conditions or driving disqualification.

 Daniel Hatchett